If you wish to know when is the best time of year for Northern Lights in Iceland in 2019, you should know some important facts first.

 When is the best time of year for northern lights in Iceland in 2019 ?

-Best time to see northern lights in Iceland in 2019 might also be during early spring in March or April since during these months the winter is almost over and the longer days and gradually higher temperatures make it easier to explore and plan a trip to see the Northern Lights in Iceland in 2019.
+Best time to see northern lights in Iceland in 2019 might also be during early spring in March or April since during these months the winter is almost over and the longer days and gradually higher temperatures make it easier to explore and plan a trip to see the Aurora Borealis in Iceland in 2019.

-October is the best time to see Northern Lights in Iceland
+October is the best time to see Norther Lights in Iceland

-From my experience, when you plan a trip and wish to choose the best time to see north lights in Iceland, you should consider these 5 things:
+From my experience, when you plan a trip and wish to choose the best time of year for Northern Lights in Iceland in 2019, you should consider these 5 things:

-- Don’t plan a trip for the Icelandic Northern light, plan for the destination
+- Don’t plan a trip for the Icelandic Aurora Borealis, plan for the destination

 - The Green Lights are unpredictable